-This page will help you understand Maryland alcohol laws and avoid expensive fines or even jail.
-Not to mention time and embarrassment.
+This page will help you understand Maryland alcohol laws.
+That could avoid expensive fines or even jail.
+And both time and embarrassment.

 Maryland alcohol laws apply to the state’s nearly six million residents.
 They also apply to the many visitors who come to the state.
 It’s easy for visitors to forget that alcohol laws vary from state to state.
 They should not assume they know the laws.